josevcm/nfc-laboratory/README.md

 # nfc-spy
- NFC protocol monitor and analyzer via SDR receiver
+ NFC protocol analyzer via SDR receiver

 ## Description
  By using an SDR receiver it is possible to capture, demodulate and decode the NFC signal between the card and the reader.